rstephenrrtx/sample-room-java/WeatherRoom.md

 This will add the command `/weatherLike` to the `/help` display letting visitors know what they can do.

 #### Making the REST API call
-In order to make the call, let's create a method
+In order to make the API call, let's create a method

 `public static void weatherGet(String zipC, RoomEndpoint endpoint, Session session, String userId, String username)`